Olive garden minestrone soup

 - Heat olive oil in a large soup pot on medium heat.
 Add the onions and sauté for 5 minutes or until onions start to lightly brown and caramelize2 tablespoons olive oil, 1 medium onion

-- Add the carrot, zucchini, celery and tomato paste.
-Sauté for 5 minutes.2 celery stalks, 2 medium carrots, 1 medium zucchini, 1 tbsp tomato paste
+- Add the carrot, zucchini, celery, tomato paste and garlic.
+Sauté for 5 minutes.2 celery stalks, 2 medium carrots, 1 medium zucchini, 1 tablespoon tomato paste, 4 cloves of garlic

-- Add dried pasta, garlic, kidney beans, great northern beans and (optional) nutritional yeast and simmer for 10 minutes.
-2 minutes before you're done simmering, add the chopped kale.½ cup pasta shells, 4 cloves of garlic, 16 ounce can of kidney beans or great northern beans, 2 tablespoons nutritional yeast, 1 cup kale, 16 ounce can of great northern beans
+- Add dried pasta, kidney beans, great northern beans and (optional) nutritional yeast and simmer for 10 minutes.
+2 minutes before you're done simmering, add the chopped kale.½ cup pasta shells, 16 ounce can of kidney beans or great northern beans, 16 ounce can of great northern beans, 2 tablespoons nutritional yeast, 1 cup kale

 - Turn heat off.
 Let the soup sit for 5-10 minutes before serving.
 Drizzle another tablespoon of oil on top and stir.
 Season with black pepper and extra salt if needed.
-Top with vegan parmesan if you have some on hand.½ cup vegan parmesan, ½ tsp black pepper
+Top with vegan parmesan if you have some on hand.½ cup vegan parmesan, ½ teaspoon black pepper

 Notes